GoogleChrome/developer.chrome.com/site/en/blog/early-hints/index.md

 ## Avoiding issues for clients that do not support Early Hints

-Informational HTTP responses in the 100 range are part of the HTTP standard, but some older clients or bots may struggle with these as, prior to the launch of 103 Early Hints they were rarely used for general web browsing.
-Only emitting 103 Early Hints for clients that send a `sec-fetch-mode=navigate` HTTP header in the request should ensure these are only sent for clients that understand to wait for the subsequent response.
+Informational HTTP responses in the 100 range are part of the HTTP standard, but some older clients or bots may struggle with these because, prior to the launch of 103 Early Hints, they were rarely used for general web browsing.
+Only emitting 103 Early Hints in response to clients that send a `sec-fetch-mode=navigate` HTTP request header should ensure such hints are only sent for clients that understand to wait for the subsequent response.

 ## Advanced pattern